Artistic direction/research; clarinet/voice; theory-performance: Ingrid Hoelzl

 She holds a Diploma in Fine Arts/Visual Culture Studies from the University of the Arts Berlin with a video work on image futures/future images and a PhD in Media Anthropology from the Humboldt University Berlin with a work on the theory of photographic self-portraiture taking the example of African artist Samuel Fosso.
-Her theory-performance approach that she developed over the recent years integrates image- and cultural theory, concept-improvisation and performance, sound and movement, aiming at a multidimensional practice of “being with” the a/biotic community Earth.
+Her theory-performance approach developed over the recent years integrates image- and cultural theory, concept improvisation and performance, sound and movement, aiming at a multidimensional practice of resonating with the community Earth.

 While based in Hong Kong as Assistant Professor at the School of Creative Media (2013-17) she was the founding member of AGE / Algorithmic Glitch Ensemble and Archetype Ensemble and member of the artist space Floating Projects where she organized, among others, the performance event Interspecies Musicking (2017) in which dancers, musicians, performers, air conditioners, and primate voices formed a “general ecology” of expression.

-Ingrid has performed at experimental venues and festivals in Asia and Europe, including the Kill the Silence / LUFF does Hong Kong: DEATH & RENEWAL Festival (May 2016) and THE BOOK OF DAUGHTERS Touring Festival (April 2017).
-She has collaborated with experimental musicians and dancers such as Georgia Hoppe (DE), Emese Kovacs (HU), Chris Jäger (CH), Lars Akerlund (SE), Aron Porteleki (HU), Alfia Nakipbekova (UK), Jonathan Zorn (US), Caligine aka DJ Kimchi (TW), Lee Shi-Yang (TW), Liu Fangyi (TW), Dennis Wong (HK), William Lane (HK), Wilmer Chan (HK), Takayuki Kato (JP), and Yoshimoto Yumiko (JP).
+Ingrid has performed at experimental venues and festivals in Asia and Europe, including the Kill the Silence / LUFF does Hong Kong: DEATH & RENEWAL Festival (2016) and THE BOOK OF DAUGHTERS Touring Festival (2017).
+She has collaborated with experimental musicians and dancers such as Chris Jäger (CH), Lars Akerlund (SE), Aron Porteleki (HU), Alfia Nakipbekova (UK), Jonathan Zorn (US), Caligine aka DJ Kimchi (TW), Lee Shi-Yang (TW), Liu Fangyi (TW), Dennis Wong (HK), William Lane (HK), Wilmer Chan (HK), Takayuki Kato (JP), and Yoshimoto Yumiko (JP).
 Recent recordings include Tu m’ (sonnes les cloches) (2018), Dissident Musicking (2018), a collaboration with Japanese and Hungarian musicians, Frog People (2017), a collaboration with Romer’s Tree Frogs, and Suite Taiwaniana (2017), a collaboration with Taipei-based musicians.

 Dramaturgy, poetry, video: Remi Marie

-Remi Marie is an independent writer and visual artist, co-founder and editor of the French online journal Art Debout and founding and permanent member of General Humanity as a dramaturg and poet.
-Remi has collaborated to General Humanity Lab 1 (2018), 2 (2019), and 3 (2020).
-He will continue to do so for General Humanity Lab 4 and 5 (2021).
+Remi Marie is an independent writer and visual artist, co-founder and editor of the French online journal Art Debout and founding and permanent member of General Humanity as a dramaturg, poet, and videographer.